 There are other forms of stockbroker misconduct, which are actionable under the law.
-These include claims against stockbrokers for failure to conduct due diligence, lack of product knowledge or reasonable basis suitability, negligence, self-dealing, excessive activity, unauthorized trading, and the sale of unsuitable or defective investments.
+These include claims against stockbrokers for failure to conduct due diligence, lack of product knowledge or reasonable basis suitability, negligence, self-dealing, fraud, excessive activity, unauthorized trading, and the sale of unsuitable or defective investments.

-Guiliano Law Firm
+Guiliano Law Group

 Our practice is limited to the representation of investors.
 We accept representation on a contingent fee basis, meaning there is no cost to you unless we make a recovery for you.
 There is never any charge for a consultation or an evaluation of your claim.
 For more information, contact us at (877) SEC-ATTY.